Sartono Anwar

 Sartono Anwar (born 3 September 1947 in Semarang) is a former Indonesian footballer who is a football coach.
-He managed Persisam Putra Samarinda since September 2012.
+He managed Persibas Banyumas since November 2023.
+He is also known as the first ever head coach of the Indonesia national futsal team.

 History

-The man has given his life to the green grass field since many years ago.
-In fact, she was willing to leave an established life: salary and bonuses in Pertamina orderly and clear work schedule.
-Everything he left behind after the ball and putting green.
-Although the world of football often bring frustration, "I can not escape from football.
+Although the world of football often brings frustration, "I can not escape from football.
 I was ready to be disappointed," said Sartono while fixing his hat.
 Anwar diving sartono his world patiently.
 For him, the days football was a fun day.
 Such that morning, after giving a training session, Sartono mingle with the players.
 He chatted with the players on the sidelines and locker rooms.
 It is a way of maintaining closeness with his team Sartono.
 Football career was the father of seven children beginning at age 13 years.
 When the young Sartono joined the club Sport Supaya Sehat (SSS), a local club in the city of Semarang.
 Sartono talent round leather processing decreased from M. Anwar, who is also the father of a football player in PS POP Semarang.

-Careers
+Playing career

 Football career was the father of seven children beginning at age 13 years.
 When the young Sartono joined the club Sport Supaya Sehat (SSS), a local club in the city of Semarang.
 Sartono talent round leather processing decreased from M. Anwar, who is also the father of a football player in PS POP Semarang.

 "In addition to often see my dad play ball, as a child I often brought the ball PSIS just so I can go watch PSIS play," he recalls.
 For Sartono, a good football coach does not have a former national team player.
 He named Benny Dollo and Daniel Roekito are some examples of good coaches who do not have a background as a national team players like him.
-After joining the PS SSS, his talent as a midfielder being honed after joining in Training and Education Center Salatiga in 1962-1966.
+After joining the PS SSS, his talent as a midfielder being honed after joining in Training and Education Center Salatiga in 1962–1966.
 After that, for two years, Sartono straight into the PSIS Semarang squad.
 Sartono of the school's career skyrocketed to join the PSIS.
 He was right.
 His salary as coach training Salatiga then Rp 50 thousand per month.
 This number doubled his salary as an employee of Pertamina.
 For the Semarang football public, Sartono is legend.
 In addition to ever strengthen the team in the 1970s, coaches cap is identical to the first time successfully delivering Mahesha jenar, nicknames PSIS Semarang, a Perserikatan champions beat Persebaya in 1987.
 Semarang society miss celebrating a similar victory party.
 Celebrated their last victory in 1999.

+Finally, in 1972, Sartono decided to retire.